-4.5.1 ELIGIBILITY FOR HONOURS ENTRY
+4.4.1 ELIGIBILITY FOR HONOURS ENTRY

-High performing students will be identified and invited to apply for Honours at the end of third year of the program.
-Performance will be based on students gaining a minimum GPA of 5.8 across all courses from the year 1, year 2, and year 3 course list from the Courses and Programs page (www.uq.edu.au/study).
+Students may apply for Honours at the end of the third year of their program by submitting a Program Change Request in mySI-net.
+Entry to the Honours program will be based on students gaining a minimum GPA of 5.8 across all courses from the year 1, year 2, and year 3 course list from the Programs and Courses page (https://my.uq.edu.au/programs-courses/).